Javascript is not enabled.

 Having updated its zoning code to diversify its allowed housing stock, the city of Moro, Oregon, used a 2022 grant to create pre-approved ADU plans that residents could use for no cost.

 In 2018, the city of Lexington, Kentucky, used a challenge grant to build community support for ADUs by hosting an ADU design competition, which provided a cash prize for a winning student and winning professional designer.
 The awarded home plans and runners-up were featured in the city-published Homeowner’s Guide to Accessory Dwelling Units.
-(Click on the image to learn about the Lexington guide.
-Visit AARP.org/ADUs for the free AARP guide.)
+(Learn about the Lexington guide.
+Get free, award-winning AARP publication The ABCs of ADUs.)

 Samantha Kanach is a consultant for AARP Livable Communities.
 Trained as urban planner, she works with the AARP Livable Communities Technical Advisors and Rural Lab programs to support AARP state offices and communities they serve.